Ndafta15/linux-security-investigation/command.md

-# Linux Security Investigation - Commandss
+# Linux Security Investigation - Commands

 These are the primary Linux commands I used while building and investigating my Ubuntu security lab.